jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 {% twitter https://twitter.com/EdLatimore/status/1328137438724829184 %}

-Everyone needs to study marketing to understand how powerful words can be.&nbsp;
+Everyone needs to study marketing to understand how powerful words can be.

-Good marketing can make people buy things they don't want and do something not in their best interest.&nbsp;
+Good marketing can make people buy things they don't want and do something not in their best interest.

 Everyone needs to learn how to sell to understand humor behavior related to exchanging value.
-Selling is trying to get someone to part with something of value, whether it be money, sex, attention, or power.&nbsp;
+Selling is trying to get someone to part with something of value, whether it be money, sex, attention, or power.

-If you learn the mechanics of selling and marketing, you'll recognize two things:&nbsp;
+If you learn the mechanics of selling and marketing, you'll recognize two things:

 **When those things are done to you,** it's only when you can recognize when people are doing something to you that you can form a more effective defense against it.
-Guarding yourself against manipulation is part of becoming street smart.&nbsp;
+Guarding yourself against manipulation is part of becoming street smart.

-You realize that all people are engaged in selling and marketing, whether they want to admit it or not, regardless of how good they are at it.&nbsp;
+You realize that all people are engaged in selling and marketing, whether they want to admit it or not, regardless of how good they are at it.

-When you develop your skills to do so, you'll be in a much better place to spot&nbsp;
+When you develop your skills to do so, you'll be in a much better place to spot

 ### **Summing up how to be street smart**